Overview

 Dev Machine Guard is designed to work on top of your existing endpoint infrastructure.

-This approach allows organizations to extend supply chain visibility to developer machines without introducing new endpoint agents or replacing existing device management solutions.
+This approach allows organizations to extend supply chain visibility to developer machines without introducing a traditional fleet-management agent or replacing existing device management solutions.

 **You can also follow this interactive demo to see how it works:**